Sunderland City Council

 Sunderland City Council is the local authority of Sunderland, a metropolitan borough with city status in the ceremonial county of Tyne and Wear in North East England.
 It is one of five such councils in Tyne and Wear and one of 36 in England.
 It provides the majority of local government services in Sunderland.

-The council has been under Labour majority control since the formation of the metropolitan borough in 1974.
+The council has been under Reform UK control since May 2026, having previously been under Labour majority control since the formation of the metropolitan borough in 1974.
 It is based at City Hall on Plater Way.
 The council is a member of the North East Combined Authority.

 History

 The town of Sunderland was an ancient borough, having been given its first charter (as 'Wearmouth') in 1179.
 A subsequent charter of 1634 incorporated the town under the name of Sunderland, which had become the more commonly used name.

 Sunderland was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 It was then governed by a body formally called the "mayor, aldermen and burgesses of the borough of Sunderland", generally known as the corporation or town council.
 When elected county councils were established in 1889, Sunderland was considered large enough for its existing council to provide county-level services, and so it was made a county borough, independent from the new Durham County Council.
 The borough boundaries were enlarged on several occasions.

 In 1974 the county borough was replaced by a larger metropolitan borough within the new county of Tyne and Wear.
 From 1974 until 1986 the borough council was a lower-tier district authority, with Tyne and Wear County Council providing county-level services.
 The county council was abolished in 1986, since when the borough council has again provided both district-level and county-level services, as it had done when it was a county borough prior to 1974.
 Some functions are provided across Tyne and Wear by joint committees with the other districts.
 The borough was awarded city status in 1992, allowing the council to change its name to Sunderland City Council.